top of page

 4. From your platform, share your entire screen (by selecting to share the desktop) so that everything on the screen is visible to your student.

 I won't let myself get too off-topic, but the benefit of a second monitor does come into play for this purpose (and many others).
-It makes sharing your split-screen smoother and often makes still seeing your student's video still possible.
+It makes sharing your split-screen smoother and often makes seeing your student's video still possible.
 If a second monitor isn’t in the cards for you right now, it can work for you with just one screen, depending on your platform.
 Play around with it!

 Splitting your screen to share two activities in a teletherapy platform